Odion-Sonny/QR-Based-Attendance-System/README.md

 # QR Based Attendance System

-QR Based Attendance System is a python programme for marking attendance by generating unique QR code for each individual.
+QR Based Attendance System is a python program for marking attendance by generating unique QR code for each individual.
 This is possible through Python's pandas, openyxl and qrcode libraries.

 Notes: